Catch a Contractor

-Catch a Contractor was an American reality television home improvement series that premiered March 9, 2014 on Spike.
+Catch a Contractor is an American reality television home improvement series that premiered March 9, 2014, on Spike.
 The show features former carpenter Adam Carolla, licensed contractor Skip Bedell and his wife Alison, a private investigator.
 The series premiere was the most watched debut of a Spike original series since March 2011.

 Background

 Prior to becoming a star, Adam Carolla gained construction experience working as a carpenter.
 Skip Bedell is a licensed home improvement contractor and FOX & Friends contributor, Alison Bedell is a full-time probation officer, and licensed private investigator.